In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the MOOYAH franchise opportunity, including relevant news updates

-- 2018 average, median, high, and low gross sales for the top quartile, second quartile, third quartile, bottom quartile, and all 63 franchised traditional MOOYAH restaurants that operated for the entire 12-month period which ended December 30, 2018
+- 2019 average, median, high, and low gross sales for the top quartile, second quartile, third quartile, bottom quartile, and all 56 franchised traditional MOOYAH restaurants that operated for at least 18 months prior to the end of MOOYAH’s 2019 fiscal year and operated for the entirety of MOOYAH’s 2019 fiscal year

 Section I – Background Information